GKrizz/Document/Week28/Day190-README.md

 **Notes:**

-* 404 or connection reset can happen if the Tomcat context is missing, misconfigured, or docBase path is wrong.
+* 404 or connection reset errors can occur if the Tomcat context is missing, misconfigured, or docBase path is wrong.

 ---